cockroachdb/docs/v1.0/troubleshoot.md

 ## Something Else?

-If we don't have an solution here, you can try:
+If we do not have an solution here, you can try:

 - [CockroachDB Community Forum](https://forum.cockroachlabs.com): Ask questions, find answers, and help other users.
 - [Join us on Gitter](https://gitter.im/cockroachdb/cockroach): This is the most immediate way to connect with CockroachDB engineers.
 To open Gitter without leaving these docs, click **Chat with Developers** in the lower-right corner of any page.